zack-bitcoin/amoveo/README.md

 Aeternity
 ==========

-A blockchain for trustless markets and financial derivatives.
+A lightning blockchain with oracles.

 This is one possible implementatin of the æternity vision: [æternity](https://aeternity.com).